 Professor, Keio University, Japan

-Autonomous driving vehicle control by edge computer network has been proposed.
-Each vehicle has a agent program on the edge and automatically moved to adjacent edge computer following to the vehicle.
-Each agent of the vehicle are communicated each-other in the cyber network.
-Then we can realize fairness as well as priority control among the vehicle.
+Autonomous driving vehicle control by edge computer network having very short response time has been constructed.
+Each vehicle has an agent program on the edge and automatically moved to adjacent edge computer following to the vehicle movement.
+On the edge computer, agent program is processing with another vehicle agent in the cyber network.
 We employ triple redundancy and majority rule to achieve high-reliability and less than 10 ms control delay try to be guaranteed.
-In addition, each vehicle has an IoT sensor including fine-GPS, So all precious position and speed of the vehicle can be monitored.
-Using network AI function detect parking car or obstacles on the road automatically according to the each vehicle position and speed, and also automatically change the root or lane of the following vehicle.
-This function is realized combination of center cloud and edge cloud.
-We constricted experimental course, vehecle and edge computer with center cloud and tested in the campus test bed.
-Our experimental set-up of the vehicle and vehicle control network shows the effectiveness of the self-organized control method for vehcle.
-In this presentation, I will shows the detail experimental results.
-This architecture and experimental results can be apply to the future smart and connected community.
+In addition, each vehicle has an IoT sensor including fine-GPS, so all precious position and speed of the vehicle can be monitored.
+For conforming the effectiveness of the edge computer, pizza delivery service based on intelligent control method by position and demand.
+Delivery vehicle will share with other demand automatically and reduce delivery cost.
+In this network, demand prediction and demand behavioral change by incentive are used.
+This architecture and experimental results can be applied to the future smart and connected community.

 Dr. Yamanaka graduated from Keio University, Japan where he received B.E., M.E., and Ph.
 D. degrees in engineering in 1981, 1983 and 1991, respectively.
 In 1983 he joined Nippon Telegraph and Telephone Corporation’s (NTT’s) Communication Switching Laboratories, Tokyo, Japan.
 His research areas are Network Architecture in Optical Network, Cloud Computing, Smart Network, Communication Protocol, and Optical Switching System including Optical Devices.
 He was a vice director of Asia Pacific Board at IEEE Communications Society, and was an Editor of IEICE Transaction on Communications as well as a director at IEICE.
 He is an IEEE Fellow and an IEICE Fellow.